ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 This short discussion and the example project uses the out-of-the-box Blazor WeatherForecast record as the reference point.

-The `DbWeatherForecast` class represents the record read from the database.
-It's declared as a `class`, not a `record`: only the properties that represent the database fields are immutable.
+`DbWeatherForecast` represents the record read from the database.
+It's declared as a `class`, not a `record`: only the properties that represent database fields are immutable.
 The editable version of   `DbWeatherForecast` is held in a `RecordCollection`.  `DbWeatherForecast` has methods to build and read data from a `RecordCollection`.
 A `RecordCollection` is an `IEnumerable` object containing a list of `RecordFieldValue` objects.
 Each represents a field/property in `DbWeatherForecast`.
-A `RecordFieldValue` has a set of immutable fields itself, `Value` and `FieldName` and an `EditedValue` field which can be set.  `IsDirty` is a boolean property that represents the edit state of `RecordFieldValue`. `RecordCollection` and `RecordFieldValue` provide controlled access to the underlying data values.
+A `RecordFieldValue` has a set of immutable fields itself, `Value` and `FieldName`, and an `EditedValue` field which can be set.  `IsDirty` is a boolean property that represents the edit state of `RecordFieldValue`. `RecordCollection` and `RecordFieldValue` provide controlled access to the underlying data values.

 `WeatherForecastEditContext` is the UI editor object for `DbWeatherForecast`, exposing the editable properties of the `RecordCollection` for `DbWeatherForecast`.
 It has a symbiotic relationship with the `EditContext`, tracking the edit state of the `RecordCollection` and providing validation of any properties that require data validation.